aubreyfern/assignment2/README.txt

  - table which data is written to

 Collaborated with
- - Abby Tan & Kolby Ramirez
+ - Abby, Kolby, Alfonso, Alberto